google/codeworld/web/help/GuideUnit1.md

     ~~~~~

     This type signature tells you that `thickCircle` needs two arguments,
-    both numbers, and the result is a picture.
+    both of them being numbers, and the result is a picture.
 Here's an example of a
     program that uses `thickCircle`.

     ~~~~~ . clickable